Statistically evaluating mixed-effects models for EEG analysis using large-scale simulations

 Personal Reflection

 This visualization highlights the intersection of science and design, turning complex data into an accessible graphic.
-The process was particularly “rewarding” according to Benedikt.
-“It brought the quantitative heart of Luis’ thesis to life in a visually compelling manner”, he says.
+“It brought the quantitative heart of Luis’ thesis to life in a visually compelling manner”, Benedikt says.

 Luis recently started his PhD with Anil Seth in the UK, and the toolbox developed during his thesis has already been published — “an impressive milestone”, according to Benedikt.